ccswbs/UoGd7-Training/features/howto-socialmedia.md

 # How to Add Social Media
 The social media feature permits **Authors** to add social media links to their website and display them on any page.
+Site visitors can click on the social media icon and be directed to the associated webpage.